eventflow/EventFlow/README.md

 but it need to mature before key APIs are stable.

-EventFlow is greatly opinionated, but its possible to create new implementations for almost every part of EventFlow to registering a different implementation to a interface.
+EventFlow is greatly opinionated, but its possible to create new implementations for almost every part of EventFlow by registering a different implementation of a a interface.

 ## Useful links